Bdabrowsky/Banana_Ballistics/README.md

 ```

 ## Usage
-To use simulation you need to enter motor configuratio in configuration.json file.
+To use simulation you need to enter motor configuration in configuration.json file.
 Then just run Banana_Ballistics executable.

 ## Results
 Results will appear in .csv format as output.csv file, typical size depending on timestep is between 40-300MB.